mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``expectedEvents``: Optional array of documents.
 Each document will specify a client entity and a list of events that are expected to be observed (in that order) on that client while executing `operations <test_operations_>`_.

+  If a driver only supports configuring event listeners globally (for all clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.

   The array should contain at least one document.
 The structure of each document is as follows: